The Best Things to Do in Land Park and Curtis Park

 With their leafy, tree-lined streets and quaint historic homes, Land Park and Curtis Park are two of the most desirable neighborhoods in Sacramento.
 Located just south of downtown, these charming, family-friendly areas have plenty to do, from enjoying the outdoors to dining at local restaurants.
 They are both tight-knit neighborhoods with a strong sense of civic pride, which is reflected in their many community events held throughout the year.
 Following are some of the best ways to spend your time in Land Park and Curtis Park.

 To the west of Land Park and Curtis Park is the Sacramento River, which gives both residents and visitors alike easy access to this scenic natural wonder.
-The Sacramento River Bike Trail wends its way from Old Sacramento to South Land Park for nearly 10 miles, offering views of the riverside landscape and passing through Miller Park, a popular spot for boaters.
+The Sacramento River Bike Trail winds its way from Old Sacramento to South Land Park for nearly 10 miles, offering views of the riverside landscape and passing through Miller Park, a popular spot for boaters.

 Be a Kid Again

 Land Park is also home to the Sacramento Zoo, with more than 140 species of animals from across the globe, from African lions to Madagascar tree boas to Sumatran orangutans.
-And of course, flamingos!
 The zoo also has a climbing wall, carousel and train to explore, and hosts special events throughout the year, such as overnight campouts, holiday celebrations and – for mom and dad – wine and beer tasting.

 Learn Something New